 RPG Elements: GT is basically a Car RPG, where racing replaces battles.
 Think about it: if you win you gain experience money; you can then level up when you have enough to buy new kit; upgrading parts replaces the upgrade cycle of buying new armor and weapons; both raise your stats so you can take on tougher opponents; you even get new party members cars.
 And quite often you'll be Level Grinding the races for more money and selling off the cars you win.

 Oddly, experience points were added in GT5.
-(It will be removed in GT6)
+(It is removed in GT6)

 The Red Stapler: Subaru and Mitsubishi have said that the popularity of their vehicles in-game was what convinced them to start importing the Impreza WRX and the Lancer Evolution to the United States.